T1i2n3a4/moms-wellbeing-club/README.md

 * Frequent Users

-As a frequent visitor I expect to:
+As a frequent visitor, I expect to:

     * easily access the Gallery;
     * easily join one or more activities.